ulrikof/IaC-compulsory-assignment-2/readme.md

 ## CI

-To do this i have created to CI workflows: terraform_lint.yml and tfsec.yml.
+To do this i have created two CI workflows: terraform_lint.yml and tfsec.yml.
 Both of these workflows are callable, meaning that other workflows can call them before running.
 This is crucial to ensure a fully working CI/CD system.

 ### tfsec